-During the 2023-2024 school year, we will implement our new Health & Wellness Initiative which focuses on the five main pillars of health and wellness (Physical, Mental, Nutritional, Spiritual and Digital).
-This programming will take place through our F.I.T.
-Fridays (Facing It Together) where students will rotate through five lessons/activities throughout the day each with a focus on one of the different pillars.
+During the 2024-2025 school year, we will continue with our Health & Wellness Initiative which focuses on the five main pillars of health and wellness (Physical, Mental, Nutritional, Spiritual and Digital).
+This programming takes place through our F.I.T.
+Fridays (Facing It Together) where students will rotate through lessons/activities throughout the day each with a focus on the different pillars.
 The hope is that at the end of the year, students have been exposed to a variety of fun and engaging lessons that have wellness at the core and, in turn, their overall wellness will be improved.
 Not only does this programming involve our students, but staff and the school community can become involved as well.
 We have a variety of fundraisers, some pretty cool swag, monthly wellness bingo activities and several community nights that everyone can participate in!